DavidRaab/Sq/README.md

 that function, `Text::CSV` is never loaded, this keeps the loading time of `Sq` very fast.

-Some more things are provided and will come, but this is just a short overview.
+Some more things are provided and will come, See the [API overview](lib/Sq/API.pod).

 # Parser